Paubox/paubox-python/README.md

 # Paubox Python Package

-This package and Paubox Transactional Email HTTP API are currently in alpha development.
+This is the official Python package for the Paubox Email API.

-This is the official Python package for the Paubox Transactional Email HTTP API.
-The Paubox Transactional Email API allows your application to send secure, HIPAA-compliant email via Paubox and track deliveries and opens.
+The Paubox Email API allows your application to send secure, HIPAA compliant email via Paubox and track deliveries and opens.

 # Table of Contents
 * [Installation](#installation)